Today’s post comes from Eva Paleczny, Learning & Education Specialist with Ontario Parks.

 Despite this, I’ve seen many young children express awe and excitement when they see a bird fly by or land on a nearby window sill.
 These are new sightings for them and they are curious…but eventually, they become ordinary sightings.

 How can you tap into discovering birds with your children at home?
-How can you spark a lifelong curiosity in birds and creatures?
+How can you spark a lifelong curiosity in birds and other creatures?

-Some fun ideas you can try out:
+Here are some fun ideas you can try out from your own backyard:

 Engage your children’s imaginations by pretending you are birds that need to build nests for your babies.